Request an Appointment

 Additional Testing

-When reviewing the results, physicians look for abnormal growths within the lung called nodules.
-Lung nodules are very common and many people without cancer have these nodules; however, some nodules can be cancerous, and your doctor may refer you to a pulmonologist for a lung biopsy for further evaluation.
+When reviewing results, physicians look for abnormal growths in the lungs called nodules.
+Lung nodules are quite common.
+In fact, many people who do not have cancer have them.
+However, in some cases, nodules can be cancerous or require closer evaluation.
+If a nodule appears suspicious, your doctor may refer you to a pulmonologist for additional testing, such as a lung biopsy.